muttoni/blog/_posts/2021-04-15-Using-GraphQL-To-Query-Your-Cloudflare-Analytics.md

 ### Querying for Views and Requests

-Once I correctly authenticated, I pointed GraphiQL to `https://api.cloudflare.com/client/v4/graphql` and tried a couple of their example queries but none of them had the fields I was interested in: requests and views.
-So after a little look at their schema I wrote the following two queries.
-The first to give me a daily breakdown of views and requests, and the second to show a quick aggregate.
+Once the headers were setup, I pointed GraphiQL to `https://api.cloudflare.com/client/v4/graphql` and tried a couple of their example queries to test authentication.
+Success!
+However none of their examples had the fields I was interested in: requests and views.
+So after a little look at their schema I wrote the following two queries below using the `httpRequests1dGroups` data set and querying for `requests` and `pageViews`.
+The first query gives me a daily breakdown of views and requests, and the second gives a total aggregate.

 GraphiQL is really easy to setup and use.
 Here's what it looks like once you setup your headers, and write your first query (yes, that's my real data!).
-If you're wondering what happened on the 16th of Feb, well the Reddit Hug-of-Life™ happened.
+If you're wondering what happened on the 16th of Feb, well the Reddit *Hug-of-Life*™ happened.

 ![]({{ site.baseurl }}/images/daily-views.png)